clarissaar/cypress-semana-agilizei/README.md

 ## Cypress UI

-Sample project using Cypress to automate UI,using awesome-report and integrated in CI.
+Sample project using Cypress to automate UI,using awesome-report integrated in CI (report is available in [here](https://clarissaar.github.io/cypress-semana-agilizei/)).

 ### Requirements